kimili/nova-duplicate-text/README.md

 # Duplicate Text for Nova

-This command brings duplicate text functionality which you may be used to in other editors to Nova.
+This command brings duplicate text functionality which you may be used to from other editors to Nova.

 ## Features